btrettel/flt/to-do.md

 Priorities:

 - Add optional arrays (`real`, `integer`, `logical`, `character`) to print in `assert`
+    - Add these variables to all assertions as appropriate.
 - Make Fortran Wiki page on unit checking.
 - geninput
     - inputs